 You should really check out her book - not only is it HILarious - well heck, all her books are - but this one truly has some pretty great southern eatin' in it too, but ... don't expect anything to be low fat.

 I like bone in chicken thighs here, and I wrote this recipe for only 4 of them for me and The Cajun, however, I sometimes do increase it to a 9 x 13 inch pan.
-You can use a whole chicken, large bone-in breasts, all thighs, or leg quarters - pretty much whatever your heart desires, though I don't recommend boneless, skinless breasts.
+You can use a whole chicken, large bone-in breasts, all thighs, leg quarters, or thighs and legs - pretty much whatever your heart desires, though I don't recommend boneless, skinless breasts.
 Here's what I do to increase the recipe.

 Lay out 6 to 8 slices (or more) of bacon in the bottom of a 9 x 13 inch baking pan.
 Sprinkle 1 cup of long grain, raw rice on top of the bacon.
 I do not double the rice.
 Add chicken on top of rice and season as in the recipe.
 I don't double any of the seasonings either.
 Mix 2 cans of cream of chicken soup, instead of just one, but still only use 1 cup of water, mixed with the remaining seasonings.
 Cover tightly with one layer of aluminum foil, repeat with a second layer.
 Bake as directed.
 This works out perfect.

 It cooks low and slow so the chicken is falling off the bone tender, and it and the rice are so full of flavor it's a sin!
 One thing to note, especially if you do increase the size, and especially if you are not certain your oven is accurate - you may need to go longer on the time.
 Check the rice in the middle and if it is still not done, recover it, and return it to the oven.

 Give it a try sometime - I just know you'll love it!!
 Here's how to make it.